cycle/docs/annotated/embeddings.md

 > You do not need to define the `primary` column, this column will be inherited from the parent entity.
 Mapper methods `queueDelete`, `queueCreate` and `queueUpdate` would never be invoked due to the delegation to the parent mapper.

-To embed an entity to another object use the `@Embedd` annotation:
+To embed an entity to another object use the `@Embedded` annotation:

 ```php
 /**